Bharathh-Raj/bloc_ease/README.md

 - `UserBlocConsumer` instead of `BlocConsumer<UserCubit, UserState>`

 ### Overriding the default state widgets for a certain page or widget tree
-If we wrap the same `BlocEaseStateWidgetsProvider` over some widget tree, all the default widgets gets overridden with this new implementation.
+If we wrap the same `BlocEaseStateWidgetProvider` over some widget tree, all the default widgets gets overridden with this new implementation.
 So all the BlocEaseBuilders comes under this widget use this overridden widgets as default case.
 ```dart
 class SomePage extends StatelessWidget {